TJBChris/YTReference/CPM/kermit/README.md

 PIP the smaller letter-suffixed cspker?.hex files, along with cpvcp3.hex over to your target system via the serial port.
 They can then be combined into an executable using MLOAD.
 For other CP/M platforms, you'll replace cpvcp3.hex with a version specific to your platform.

 The number-suffixed cspker?.hex files are the original files unmolested by me.
-The letter-suffixed versions are smaller (to ensure they make it to the other side intact) and have had their UNIX-style line breaks (0x0a) replaced with CP/M-style line breaks (0x0d 0x0a).
+The letter-suffixed versions are smaller (to ensure they make it to the other side intact).

 Raw files can be found here (unmolested by me) can be found here: http://www.columbia.edu/kermit/ftp/